pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ## Chapter I - Stationary Action [Science] (smooth)

-"Oh my sweet Science, did you just derive Hamilton's Principle," mom said, looking at the whiteboard.
+"Oh my precious Science, did you just derive Hamilton's Principle," mom said, looking at the whiteboard.

 "I'll never understand how such a beautiful mind was conceived inside me.
 When I was 10, I was dressing up paper dolls.
 I'll never be as brilliant as you, my dear."
 I could sense an overwhelming intensity of joy and pride in her voice.
 She wasn't just looking at a whiteboard filled with mathematical equations.
 She was looking at my weeks of exhausting work on these mechanics problems.
 My investigation of the physical world in the language I'm most fluent with.